oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

 points.
 It further has multiple downtimes, which lead to reversed temperatures of heat sink and heat source.
 These data points are also excluded from the validation.

-The functionalities for calculating the COP and EER of oemof.thermal are made for a stationary process, while the data provided by UPM includes mostly data from non-stationary periods as different control modes are explored.
+The functionalities for calculating the COP and EER of oemof-thermal are made for a stationary process, while the data provided by UPM includes mostly data from non-stationary periods as different control modes are explored.
 To balance the fluctuating values we decided to analyze average hourly values.